Get 44% Off. Only $8.33/mo

 Deadlifts, with bad form, like any exercise, are bad for your back.

-When performed properly, deadlifts are one of the most functional real life movements that are beneficial for everyone.
+When performed properly, deadlifts are one of the most functional, real life movements that are beneficial for everyone.

-Have you ever picked up a grocery bag off the floor.
-That’s a form of deadlift.
+Have you ever picked up a grocery bag off the floor?

-Have you ever picked your kid up off the floor.
-That’s a form of deadlift.
+Have you ever picked your kid up off the floor?

 Not only is the deadlift movement functional, it’s also a compound exercise that engages almost every muscle in your body, including the biggest, most calorie crushing muscles in your legs and back.

-That’s the afterburn.
+That’s called the afterburn effect.

 Ready to give the deadlift a try?